stackrox/collector/docs/references.md

 * `ROX_NETWORK_DROP_IGNORED`: Ignore connections with configured protocol and port pairs (at the moment only `udp/9`).
 The default is true.

+* `ROX_IGNORE_NETWORKS`: A coma-separated list of network prefixes to ignore.
+Any connection with a remote peer matching this list will not be reported.
+The default is `169.254.0.0/16`

 * `ROX_NETWORK_GRAPH_PORTS`: Controls whether to retrieve TCP listening sockets, while reading connection information from procfs.
 The default is true.